Forest-Economics-Goettingen/optimLanduse/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-*Figure 2: Composition of the optimized farm (based on data shown in Table 1), including all indicators.
+*Figure 2: Composition of the optimized farm (based on data of Gosling et al. (2020)), including all indicators.
 Each land-cover option is shown in an allocated share (%).*

 <!-- <p style="text-align: center;"> </p>  -->

-The resulting optimized farm composition corresponds to figure 3 (![f_u=2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u%3D2 "f_u=2")) in Gosling et al. (2020).
+The resulting optimized farm composition (Fig. 2) corresponds to figure 3 (![f_u=2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u%3D2 "f_u=2"))
+in Gosling et al. (2020).
 It can be seen that the farm composition that best fulfills all 10 indicators (i.e. the multi-functional portfolio) is